MicrosoftDocs/windows-dev-docs/hub/apps/how-tos/uno-multiplatform.md

     While the **Blank** template could be used for simplicity, we normally recommend using the **Default** template for production-ready code.
 The **Default** template already includes a series of [features](https://platform.uno/docs/articles/external/uno.extensions/doc/ExtensionsOverview.html#learn-about-unoextensions-features) and good practices which will jumpstart your application development.

 3. You can optionally choose to customize your app based on the sections on the left side:
-    - **Framework** allows to choose which `TargetFramework` your app will use. [.NET 7.0](https://dotnet.microsoft.com/download/dotnet/7.0) is a commonly appropriate choice.
+    - **Framework** allows you to choose which `TargetFramework` your app will use. [.NET 7.0](https://dotnet.microsoft.com/download/dotnet/7.0) is a commonly appropriate choice.
     - **Platforms** provides a list of platforms your application will support.
-You can choose to support all platforms, or a subset of them
+You can choose to support all platforms or a subset of them
     - **Presentation** gives a choice about using MVVM (e.g. [MVVM Toolkit](/dotnet/communitytoolkit/mvvm/)) or Uno Platform's MVUX and Feeds
     - **Projects** gives the ability to add a Server project for APIs and hosting for the WebAssembly project
     - **Testing** provides Unit Testing and [UI Testing projects](https://github.com/unoplatform/Uno.UITest)
     - **Features** provides support for WebAssembly PWA and optional VS Code support files
-    - **Extensions** allows to choose for additional [Uno.Extensions](https://github.com/unoplatform/uno.extensions) to kickstart your app faster (described above)
+    - **Extensions** allows you to choose for additional [Uno.Extensions](https://github.com/unoplatform/uno.extensions) to kickstart your app faster (described above)
     - **Application** sets the App ID for relevant platforms, used when publishing on various app stores.
     - **Theme** gives the ability to change between Fluent and Material themes